Double-spending

-Double-spending is the unauthorized production and spending of money, either digital or conventional.
-It represents a monetary design problem: a good money is verifiably scarce, and where a unit of value can be spent more than once, the monetary property of scarcity is challenged.
-As with counterfeit money, such double-spending leads to inflation by creating a new amount of copied currency that did not previously exist.
-Like all increasingly abundant resources, this devalues the currency relative to other monetary units or goods and diminishes user trust as well as the circulation and retention of the currency.
+Double-spending is the unauthorized spending of the same money (either digital or conventional) more than once.
+As with counterfeit money, double-spending leads to supply inflation by creating a new amount of copied currency that did not previously exist.
+It can also devalue the currency and diminish user trust in the currency.

-Fundamental cryptographic techniques to prevent double-spending, while preserving anonymity in a transaction, are the introduction of an authority (and hence centralization) for blind signatures and, particularly in offline systems, secret splitting.
+There are many fundamental cryptographic techniques to prevent double-spending while preserving anonymity in a transaction, including the introduction of a centralized authority (proof-of-authority) for blind signatures and, particularly in offline systems, secret splitting.
+Other methods to mitigate the double-spend problem include decentralized consensus protocols such as proof-of-work and proof-of-stake.

 Centralized digital currencies

 Prevention of double-spending is usually implemented using an online central trusted third party that can verify whether a token has been spent.
 This normally represents a single point of failure from both availability and trust viewpoints.